When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Don’t just buy it because you like it.
 Buy it because it suits a purpose.
 Consider whether or not it has a place in your space.
 Can you get by without it or is it replacing something that you don’t really love?

-Put some thought into each and every purchase.
+Put some thought into every purchase.
 If it doesn’t fit, save your money.

 Consider Experiences Instead Of Things

-This applies to not only ourselves but also, gifts for others.
+This applies not only to ourselves but also to gifts for others.
 Consider a family day trip or a lunch date instead of more things for the person.

 I’ve been leaning into fresh flowers for people other than gifts.
 A bouquet of flowers for $20 is a much better gift than a thing ( socks, a bag, a water bottle, etc) and the look on my close friend’s face when I bring flowers for their birthday is pretty special.